zalando-incubator/react-automatic-width/README.md

 So, you found those cool components like ([fixed-data-table](https://facebook.github.io/fixed-data-table/) and [react-d3-components](https://github.com/codesuki/react-d3-components) that do whatever you want, with just one problem: They only work on fixed width!
 You care about responsiveness and different display sizes.
 You want variable width! **HULK SMASH!**

-One solution: Just wrap it in `AutoWidth`.
-Now, this:
+One solution: Just wrap it in `AutoWidth`, so that this:
 ~~~ jsx
 import D3 from 'react-d3-components';